3 Very Reliable Ways to Determine FTP (Including Test-Instructions)

 And it’s not only data you get with the test.
 Because when you put yourself in the hurtbox for so long you will learn a lot about yourself.
 And you’ll get used to riding at such high powers.
 In addition, the test is highly variable.
 You can do it at the end of a ride with tempo work to mimic race demands and see how you perform at threshold, when fatigued.

 And as you can see it’s not about the highest average power at all cost.
-Because in the end, it’s about meeting the goal of a FTP test: Gaining the right training zones for yourself.
+Because in the end, it’s about meeting the goal of an FTP test: Gaining the right training zones for yourself.
 Only then can you train in the right zones and set the intended training stimulus.

 Takeaways